 The group then proceeded to review the document page by page.
 Mr. Spangler noted an incorrect appendix reference, which Mr. Burden confirmed by updating the reference from Appendix A to Appendix B.

 Mr. Burden noted that some questions that commonly arise during the annual review, including one key size and versions of OpenPGP, were confirmed to be covered elsewhere in the standards.
-He expressed uncertainty regarding the HTML standards, noting no security threats had emerged from his threat analysis but invited the group toe review the topic as homework.
-He offered to consult technical experts to ensure no implementation issues arise, highlighted the importance of balancing security with industry stability.
+He expressed uncertainty regarding the HTML standards, noting no security threats had emerged from his threat analysis but invited the group to review the topic as homework.
+He offered to consult technical experts to ensure no implementation issues arise, highlighting the importance of balancing security with industry stability.

 Mr. Burden shared results from an AI-assisted review, conducted behind a firewall, contained in the Chair’s Workpaper on the WGQ QEDM Cybersecurity Manual.
 The review indicated that certain PGP versions remain acceptable for current cybersecurity applications, though he noted there may be a future need to specify versions explicitly due to security concerns.
-The group discussed minimum technical characteristics for computing devices, nothing that technological requirements had stabilized with fewer changes compared to previous years.
+The group discussed minimum technical characteristics for computing devices, noting that technological requirements had stabilized with fewer changes compared to previous years.
 Mr. Burden indicated most requests for higher specification typically came from pipelines requiring more robust platforms.
 Mr. Burden noted that during the AI analysis, the results highlighted that recommendations were positive with nothing alarming.
 He stated that the results removed problematic add-ins like Adobe Flash and noted Independent Computing Architecture (ICA) usage was diminishing.
 Mr. Kraft confirmed that ONEOK still used Citrix, which Mr. Spangler recalled was a print driver interface.

 Moving on to Appendix C, Mr. Burden, noted a timing issue where the timestamp for the first attempt and the third attempt was the same.
 Mr. Spangler agreed that it was incorrect.
 Ms. Van Pelt asked about the millisecond accuracy.
 Mr. Burden acknowledged the point and added that while he did not believe there was a standard requiring that level of timing precision, they still needed to correct the example.
 The group agreed to change the time value in the third attempt to 01:59:99 to avoid duplication.
 Mr. Spangler noted that this fixed the issue.
 Ms. Van Pelt suggested clarifying that this was not intended to be a real-world implementation expectation.
 Mr. Burden emphasized that the changes was simply to resolve the error in the example.